JetBrains/phpstorm-workshop/workshop/03_Inspections/06_PHPMD_PHPCS.md

 # Configure PHP Mess Detector or PHP Code Sniffer

-> ### Plug in PHP Mess Detector or PHP Code Sniffer as inspection engines.
->
+> ### Open Settings Pane
 > Ctrl+Alt+S (Windows/Linux)
 >
 > Command+, (Mac OS X)
+>
+> Plug in PHP Mess Detector or PHP Code Sniffer as inspection engines.

+1. Open the Settings Pane and then _Languages and Frameworks | PHP_, click the _[...]_ next to the interpreter list, and disable the "Visible only for this project" checkbox for _Remote PHP 7_ interpreter
+2. Click "Create" application level copy of this deployment server and then click "OK"

 > If you're using the Vagrant workshop, you'll need to make sure Vagrant is running, to do this go to the _Tools_ menu
 > and then select _Vagrant | Up_.
 If prompted, click on the _Vagrantfile_ and the Vagrant machine will come up.

-1. Open the Settings Pane and then _Languages and Frameworks | PHP_, click the _[...]_ next to the interpreter list, and disable the "Visible only for this project" checkbox for _Remote PHP 7_ interpreter
-2. Click "Create" application level copy of this deployment server and then click "OK"

 ### PHPCS configuration:
 3. Open the Settings Pane then _Languages and Frameworks | PHP | Code Sniffer_.
 Select "By default project interpreter".